Caroline Arnold's Books

 In 1997, with the publication of four new books, I celebrated my one hundredth book year.
 To commemorate this milestone I wrote an autobiography, in which I reflect on aspects of my life that have influenced my writing.
 This essay was published in the Something About the Author Autobiography Series, Vol. 23, pp. 25-43 (Gale, 1997)

 I grew up in Minneapolis, Minnesota, with my parents, who were social workers, and my three younger brothers.
 Most of my summers were spent at Camp Bovey, a small camp in northern Wisconsin, and it was there that I began to develop my love for nature and the out of doors.
+My memoir, Settlement House Girl, is a collection of essays about my growing up years connected to North East Neighborhood House in Minneapolis and at Camp Bovey.
 I went to Grinnell College in Grinnell, Iowa, where I majored in art and also studied English literature.
 I then went to the University of Iowa in Iowa City, Iowa, and received my M.A.in art.

 I began writing books for children more than thirty years ago when my own children were small.
 Because I was trained as an artist, my plan was to write stories that I could illustrate myself, but as it turned out I have instead become primarily a writer.
 Many of my books are about natural science subjects and lend themselves to being illustrated with color photos.
 For the majority of these books I have collaborated with Richard Hewett, a professional photographer.
 With several of my other photographic books I have worked with my husband, Arthur Arnold and in a few books I have done my own photography.
 Most of my recent books are illustrated with art, both by other illustrators and myself.
 I use a cut paper collage technique.